 Thailand also complies with other global policy frameworks,28 including the Global Strategic Plan for Biodiversity 2011–2020 and the Aichi Biodiversity Targets.
 Thailand intends to use these frameworks to meet international obligations to agreements such as the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and the Ramsar Convention on Wetlands.

 Under the leadership of Prime Minister General Prayut Chan-o-cha, Thailand’s 4.0 policy is aimed at realising a livable society that possesses an economic system capable of adjusting to climate change and achieving a low carbon society.
 At the same time, Thailand intends to use this policy to push toward the goal of being a high-income country category.29 The challenge of progressing from a upper middle classification will involve the doubling of Thailand’s current GDP per capita from US$6,357 per annum to US$12,236 per annum30 by using forms of socio-economic development that do not degrade environmental resources.
+Prompt actions of tree conservation are required for the future generations.31

 - 1. ICEM 2003.
 “Thailand National Report on Protected Areas and Development”.
 Accessed December 2017.